What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 ## Enum

-`Enum` is a date structure that is used as a set of constants.
+`Enum` is a data structure that is used as a set of constants.

 For this structure, JavaScript also has conventions among developers: